bw4sz/FutureAnalog/README.md

 Hummingbird Taxonomic, Phylogenetic and Trait Analogs under Climate Change
 ============

-__Authors:__ Ben Weinstein, Sarah R. Supp, Anusha Shankar, Marisa Lim, Catherine Graham
+__Authors:__ Laura J. Graham, Ben Weinstein, Sarah R. Supp, Catherine Graham

-Code for computing analog and non-analog  hummingbird communities under future climate change scenarios.
+Code for [Future geographic patterns of novel and disappearing assemblages across three dimensions of diversity: a case study with Ecuadorian hummingbirds](http://onlinelibrary.wiley.com/doi/10.1111/ddi.12587/full) DOI: 10.1111/ddi.12587

 License: This code is available under a BSD 2-Clause License.

-Copyright (c) 2013.
+Copyright (c) 2017.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: